UniversalDependencies/docs/_cop/dep/xcomp.md

 ## Use with causative ⲧⲣⲉ

-Additionally, the subordinate infinitive of the causative construction with ⲧⲣⲉ is also analyzed as xcomp, although the etymological subject of the auxiliary ⲧⲣⲉ is attached to the lexical infinitive as a subject.
+Additionally, the subordinate infinitive of the causative construction with ⲧⲣⲉ is also analyzed as xcomp, although the etymological subject of the auxiliary ⲧⲣⲉ is attached to the governing predicate as an object.
 This facilitates syntactic recognition of the construction next to semantic argument structure extraction:

 ~~~ sdparse